Columbia Canal – Columbia, South Carolina

 South Carolina | SC Picture Project | Richland County Photos | Columbia Canal

-The Columbia Canal was built in 1824 by Irish immigrants to allow river traffic to bypass the rapids where the Saluda and Broad join to form the Congaree River.
-It was part of a plan by the State of South Carolina to provide a direct water route between the Upstate and Midlands.
-By the 1840s, the advent of railroads made the canal obsolete.
-By 1888, the Columbia Canal was converted to provide hydroelectric power to the Columbia Mill (now the SC State Museum).
-It still operates today and provides electricity to Columbia’s residents.
+The Columbia Canal was built in 1824 by Irish immigrants to allow river traffic to bypass the rapids where the Saluda and Broad rivers join to form the Congaree River.
+It was part of a plan by the State of South Carolina to provide a direct water transportation route between the Upstate and Midlands and connecting Columbia to the port of Charleston.
+By the 1840s, the advent of railroads made the canal system obsolete as a means of transportation.

 You may not use them in any form without written consent.

 © 2018 South Carolina Picture Project, All Rights Reserved